microsoft/industry/telco/solutions/observability/readme.md

 - Site-to-Site (IPsec/IKE VPN tunnel) configurations are between your on-premises location and Azure.
 - This type of connection relies on an IPsec VPN appliance (hardware device or soft appliance), which must be deployed at the edge of your network.
 To create this type of connection, you must have an externally facing IPv4 address.
-- An Azure VPN gateway is required on an Azure VNet.
+- An Azure VPN gateway (or a third-party network virtual appliance) is required on an Azure VNet.
 A VPN gateway sends encrypted traffic between your virtual network and your on-premises location across a public connection.
-- Azure VPN gateway has different [SKUs](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpngateways#gwsku) depending on your routing, availability and scalability requirements.
+- Azure VPN gateway has different [SKUs](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpngateways#gwsku) to support your specific routing, availability and scalability requirements.
 - The maximum throughput of a site-to-site VPN connection is limtied by IPsec to 1.25Gbps.
 However, multiple tunnels can be used, up to the maximum number of tunnels or aggregated througput of your VPN gateway SKU.
 - You cannot reach an Azure storage service over its public endpoint using a Site-to-Site VPN connection.
-Instead, you must make the Azure storage service accesible via a private endpoint, or you need to deploy an Azure resource or service (such as a virtual machine or Azure Data Factory) in an Azure virtual network that has VPN connectivity (directly or via VNet peering) to move the data from on-premises to the Azure storage service accesible over either, its public endpoint or via a private endpoint.
+Instead, you must make the Azure storage service accesible via a private endpoint, or you need to deploy Azure resources or services (such as a virtual machine or Azure Data Factory) in an Azure virtual network that has VPN connectivity (directly or via VNet peering) to move the data from on-premises to the Azure storage service over either, its public endpoint or via a private endpoint.
 - Azure Private Endpoint is a metered service.
 Make sure you familiarize with its [pricing](https://azure.microsoft.com/pricing/details/private-link/), so that you can estimate expected costs depending on the amount of data to ingest.

 #### Design recommendations

+- Use a site-to-site VPN connection over the internet for data ingestion into an Azure storage service for scenarios such as:
+  - Small environments with small amounts of data.
+  - Devolpment and testing environments.
+  - Maximum aggregated throughput required is less than 10 Gbps.
+  - There are no requirements or regulations in your organization, industry or region to transmit corporate data over a public internet connection as long as the connection is always encrypted.
+  - In your organizations, it is not allowed to access an Azure storage service over its public endpoint.
+Access to Azure PaaS services must be done privately either by deploying them in the VNet or by accesing them via private endpoints.
+- Plan carefully the Azure VPN Gateway [SKU](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpngateways#gwsku) to deploy as each SKU have support for different features (like availability zones support), scalability and throughput numbers.
+- For maximum reliability, deploy the VPN gateway as [zone-redundant](https://docs.microsoft.com/azure/vpn-gateway/about-zone-redundant-vnet-gateways) (on Azure regions that support availability zones), unless you have a very specific requirement to deploy the VPN as zonal or regional.

 ### ExpressRoute (Private Peering)